sajayi-ledger/e_comm_take_home/README.md

 ## Dev workflow

-- visit http://localhost:4019 to view the application
+- visit [devUrl] to view the application
 - Use HTML/CSS/JS to build the required application.
 - Do not use any additional libraries to complete the task.
 - Make as many commits as you wish.